marmelab/react-admin/docs/useRecordContext.md

 # `useRecordContext`

 `useRecordContext` grabs the current record.
-It's available anywhere react-admin manimulates a record, e.g. in a Show page, in a Datagrid row, or in a Reference Field.
+It's available anywhere react-admin manipulates a record, e.g. in a Show page, in a Datagrid row, or in a Reference Field.

 ## Usage